Shunlauk/Cron_service/If_you_want_to_automate_your_file.md

 crontab -l
 ```

-- Test the script manually:
+- Test the command manually, exactly as it appears in your crontab:

 ```bash
 /usr/bin/python3 /home/username/projects/my_script.py
 ```

-If it works manually but not through cron, the issue is often an incorrect path or missing environment variables.
+If it works manually but not through cron, the issue is often an incorrect path or missing environment variables — cron jobs run with a much smaller set of environment variables than your interactive shell.

 ---